limbernie/limbernie.github.io/_posts/2018-08-09-bulldog-2-walkthrough.md

 ![favicon.ico](/assets/images/posts/bulldog-2-walkthrough/7ca76709.png)

 Another way of determining if the site is running Angular—is by looking at the DOM tree.
-The DOM tree is dynamically built by Angular through the use of JavaScript (or TypeScript at the backend).
-There's no point in looking at the HTML source because you won't find anything useful there other than the bundled JavaScript files.
-Mind you, these minified files make analysis a little more difficult than usual.
+The DOM tree is dynamically built by Angular through the use of JavaScript (or TypeScript at the server side).
+There's no point to looking at the HTML source because you won't find anything useful there other than the bundled JavaScript files.
+Mind you, these minified files make analysis a little more difficult than usual, but you can always use the browser's JavaScript debugger to prettify them.

 ![DOM Tree](/assets/images/posts/bulldog-2-walkthrough/f448f633.png)